 A KN95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.
 The 'KN95' designation means that when subjected to careful testing, the respirator blocks at least 95% of tiny (0.3 microns) test particles.
 If properly fitted, the filtration capabilities of KN95 respirators exceed those of face masks.

-KN95 Face Masks (Respirators) are FDA and CE certified.
+KN95 Face Masks (Respirators) are CDC certified.
 The five layers foldable mask has 95% filtration efficiency and a suitable alternative to NIOSH N95.
 To comply with a particular standard, they must meet or exceed required physical properties & performance characteristics, which can vary according to the regulatory bodies of different countries.
 It is reasonable to consider China KN95, AS/NZ P2, Korea 1st Class, and Japan DS FFRs as "equivalent" to US NIOSH N95 and European FFP2 respirators, for filtering non-oil-based particles such as those resulting from wildfires, PM 2.5 air pollution, volcanic eruptions, or bioaerosols (e.g., viruses) - https://www.fda.gov/medical-devices/personal-protective-equipment-infection-control/faqs-shortages-surgical-masks-and-gowns.
-Ideal for daily use helping prevent the spread of germs and protect yourself from airborne particles, viruses such as the coronavirus, pollen, and other allergens.
+Ideal for daily use helping prevent the spread of germs and protect yourself from airborne particles, pollen, and other allergens.

 Why Choose KN95 Face Mask?